 Types Of Steel Strings

-Steel strings can be classified into following main categories
+Steel strings can be classified into the following main categories

-Let us look in detail, each of the above categories
+Let us look in detail, at each of the above categories

 Bronze Wound Strings